Scroll to top

 Lower-Risk Areas

-• Usaquen: Northern business district with established security
+• Usaquen: Northern business and restaurant district with established private security presence.

-• Parque de la 93: Commercial area with active security presence
+• Parque de la 93: Commercial area with active security, embassies, and international hotels.

 Elevated-Risk Areas

-• La Candelaria: Tourist area with elevated pickpocket and robbery risk
+• La Candelaria: Historic tourist area with elevated pickpocketing and robbery risk; avoid after dark.

-• Santa Fe and Los Martires: Higher crime density, avoid after dark
+• Santa Fe and Los Martires: Higher crime density, drug-market activity; avoid at all times for corporate purposes.

-• Southern Bogota: Higher crime rates and limited security infrastructure
+• Southern Bogota: Higher crime rates, limited security infrastructure, and no corporate justification for most itineraries.

 Quick Reference